All Episodes

 But Reed also is working behind the scenes with Nancy Pelosi in the House to undermine transparency of earmarks and prevent open debate on spending proposals such as Ben Nelson's.

-Now these antics fit the decline of the Senate, writes Novak, including an unwritten rules change requiring sixty votes out of one hundred to pass any meaningful bill.
+Now, these antics fit the decline of the Senate, writes Novak, including an unwritten rules change requiring 60 votes out of 100 to pass any meaningful bill.

 This is interesting.

-Novak says, when I arrived on Capitol Hill 50 years ago, Lyndon Johnson, like Reid today, confronted a slim Democrat Senate majority and a GOP president.
+Novak says, when I arrived on Capitol Hill 50 years ago, Lyndon Johnson, like Reed today, confronted a slim Democrat Senate majority and a GOP president, but he was not burdened with the 60-vote rule.

 While Johnson used chicanery, Reed resorts to brute force that shatters the Senate's facade of civilized discourse.